 The Graybrier Nurs & Retirement Center is located in Trinity, North Carolina.
 This city has 15,052 people.
-This facility was given an overall grade of D, which is a lower end rating.
-This is not the worse nursing home we found, but we would still struggle to recommend it.
-Despite all this, one of the few highlights of this nursing home's report card is its strong inspection grade.
-You can continue reading to find out about inspections and other category scores
+This facility was given an overall grade of B-, which is a solid rating.
+You can certainly do worse than this nursing home.
+One of the major highlights of this nursing home's profile is its remarkable inspection grade, which is addressed in the next section.

 The Graybrier Nurs & Retirement Center